theyoucheng/deepcover/README.md

-# deepcover
+# DeepCover
-DeepCover: Uncover Bugs in Deep Learning
+Uncover Bugs in Deep Learning

 DeepCover is a coverage-based bug finder for deep learning applications.
 To start with, please read the paper [Testing Deep Neural Networks](...)